neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 For the comparison, we want to build a button in Vanilla JS as we know it.

-- Start the dev server with `npm start`.
+- Start the dev server with `npm run dev`.
 - Open the `VanillaApp.js` file.
 - Inside the function `VanillaApp` create a container element for our button.